cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 ### Substantive Translation

-From a substantive standpoint, ***Precision psychology*** is the motivating aim behind translating my core modeling frameworks and statistical innovations into meaningful applications, including:
+From a substantive standpoint, ***precision psychology*** is the motivating aim behind translating my core modeling frameworks and statistical innovations into meaningful applications, including:

 - Advancement of individualized diagnosis and treatment of mental health conditions
 - Investigation of person-specific brain–behavior dynamics